Peloton raises $550 million to expand its connected fitness machines and virtual classes

-Peloton, a fitness technology company that sells exercise bikes with screens for on-demand virtual classes, is raising a whopping $550 million in a series F round of funding led by TCV, with participation from most of its existing investors, including Kleiner Perkins, NBCUniversal, Tiger Global, True Ventures, Wellington Management, Fidelity (FMRCo), and Balyasny.
-New investors include Felix Capital, Winslow Capital, among others.
+Peloton, a fitness technology company that sells exercise bikes with screens for on-demand virtual classes, is raising a whopping $550 million in a series F round of funding led by TCV, with participation from most of Peloton’s existing investors, including Kleiner Perkins, NBCUniversal, Tiger Global, True Ventures, Wellington Management, Fidelity (FMRCo), and Balyasny.
+New investors include Felix Capital and Winslow Capital, among others.

-The round is scheduled to close in Q3 this year.
+The round is scheduled to close in Q3 of this year.

-Founded in 2012, New York-based Peloton offers a basic bike package that weighs in at around $2,000, though additional packages include extras such as shoes, weights, headphones, and heart-rate monitors.
+Founded in 2012, New York-based Peloton offers a basic bike package that weighs in at around $2,000, while additional packages include extras such as shoes, weights, headphones, and heart-rate monitors.
 The company has historically targeted the home-exercise brigade, but last year it introduced a commercial incarnation of the product aimed at hotels, gyms, hospitals, and so on.

-Through the mounted display, users can access thousands of on-demand and live classes with remote instructors.
-Users must also sign up for a monthly subscription, starting at $20, that provides access to these classes, which cover running, walking, bootcamp, stretching, yoga, and strength training.
+Through the mounted display, users can access thousands of on-demand and live classes, replete with remote instructors.
+Users must also sign up for a monthly subscription — starting at $20 — to access these classes, which cover running, walking, bootcamp, stretching, yoga, and strength training.

 Prior to now, Peloton had raised around $450 million in funding, and with its latest cash injection the company plans to fund its previously announced product expansion and global rollout.

-Back in January Peloton announced plans to launch a $4,000 connected treadmill, which is scheduled to launch later this fall, and it’s also gearing up to launch its products in the U.K. and Canada — its first international markets.
+Back in January, Peloton announced plans to launch a $4,000 connected treadmill, which is scheduled to arrive later this fall, and the company’s also gearing up to launch its products in the U.K. and Canada — its first international markets.

-Aside from its international expansion and push into new markets, Peloton is also preparing to open a new 25,000 square-foot campus in Texas, which will serve as its customer support hub, as well as a new 35,000 square-foot production studio in Manhattan, where it will create and broadcast its fitness classes.
+Aside from its international expansion and push into new markets, Peloton is also preparing to open a new 25,000-square-foot campus in Texas, which will serve as its customer support hub, as well as a new 35,000-square-foot production studio in Manhattan, where it will create and broadcast its fitness classes.

 Market fit